 The best place to start is to either send in a few photographs or pop in with the piece, if small enough to be manageable.
 That way the auctioneer or one of our colleagues will be able to tell you if its suitable for our saleroom, as we do specialise in certain periods etc, and will also likely be able to give you a rough estimate as to what we think it would bring.

 Once this has happened and you’ve decided to sell the piece with us, you can take a step back and let us do the work.
 We will catalogue, photograph and lot the item, entering it into an appropriate sale (period oak or fine furniture etc) and start advertising the piece/sale.
-The details and image (s) go into a hard copy catalogue which is sold to interested parties as well as being sent to current subscribers around the world.
+The details and image (s) go into a hard copy catalogue which is sold to interested parties as well as being sent to current subscribers and interested parties.
 Adverts are taken out in a number of publications, as well as through social media and the internet.

 The sale will take place on a Sunday, you will have been sent details of this as well as a catalogue as soon as they are available, approx. 2 weeks prior to the sale date.
 Estimates, reserves etc will have all been agreed prior to the catalogue being published, but can be adjusted online etc afterwards if necessary.

-If the sale goes well, the item will be sold, paid for by the buyer and two weeks (approx.) after this date you will be sent a statement and your bank will receive a BACS payment for the hammer price, minus any appropriate fees.
+Fingers crossed the sale goes well, the item will be sold, paid for and two weeks (approx.) after this date you will be sent a statement and your bank will receive a BACS payment for the hammer price, minus any appropriate fees.

 The sales in 2 weeks, why cant you still take my item?